junejune93/loki-media-player/README.md

 ---

 ## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the GNU LGPL v2.1 or later - see the [LICENSE](LICENSE) file for details.

 ---